analogdevicesinc/doctools/docs/install.rst

 Development install
 -------------------

-Development install allows editing the source code and apply the changes without reinstalling.
+Development install allows editing the source code and applying changes without reinstalling.
 Also extends :ref:`serve` to watch changes on the webpage source code (use `--dev`/`-r` option to enable this).